Welcome to our latest in a series of blog posts that we really should re-title: “What the **** is happening with Facebook this time?”

 Australian Facebook users can no longer share or view content from Australian or international news organisations.
 At this point, Australian news organisations can longer publish content to Facebook.
 International news organisations can operate as normal, but their content won’t be visible to Australian Facebook audiences.

-Users have reported seeing error messages when trying to share news content on their personal pages, as well as announcements from Facebook like the one below.
+Users have reported seeing error messages when trying to share news content on their personal pages, as well as announcements from Facebook.

 Amidst all the chaos, some non-news organisations, like the Bureau of Meteorology and whole host of arts, health, emergency, and government organisations had their Facebook pages wiped, although these were later restored.
 The restrictions also mean that people will no longer be able to view live news updates, like livestreams of Coronavirus press conferences on Facebook.
 It’s all pretty drastic.